WillJThomas/SunSpotAnalyser/README.md

 Welcome
 =======

+This a contrived task showcasing an approach to Behaviour-Driven Development in Java, using JBehave.
-I've implemented this problem in Java, using JBehave tests to verify my application can transform the listed test inputs into the expected outputs.
-The full problem description including test inputs/outputs is available on the wiki.
+Before you dive into the code, please read the full problem description available on the wiki.

 Getting started
 ===============

 1. Obviously Java should be installed (Java 6 SDK recommended)
-2. This application uses maven to manage it's dependencies, so you will need maven installed
+2. This application uses maven to manage it's dependencies, so you will need maven installed (see http://maven.apache.org/)
-3. A git client should be installed to pull this code from the repository
+3. A git client should be installed so you can download the code from this repository

 To run: